eliax1996/python-quickstart-repo/README.md

 This will start the Postgres database, the Kafka broker, and the Zookeeper.

-To run the Consumer locally, set the environment variables and configure the `config.yaml` file (a valid configuration is already available in the root of the repo).
+To run the Consumer locally, configure the `config.yaml` file with a valid configuration.
+A sample configuration is already provided in the root of the repository.
+Additionally, set the environment variables specified in the yaml configuration file, if any (none are present in the default configuration).

 Then, run the following command to create the Consumer (the volume mounting is necessary for Docker to read the config.yaml file while the `--network-host` flag is necessary to allow the container to connect to the Kafka broker and the Postgres database):